 The Gangsline website (opens in new window) includes advice for parents who are concerned about their children, training resources, and legal advice

 Fearless is a website for young people covering issues such as street crime and weapons.
 It contains useful information and advice and you can also give information about crime anonymously and online.
 Visit their website (opens in new window)

 If you’re worried that someone you know may be involved in a gang, or if you are in a gang and need advice and help, you can contact the NSPCC on their 24 hour helpline, which is completely anonymously, on: 0808 800 5000

-You can also visit their website for more information.
+You can also visit the NSPCC website (opens in new window) for more information.